-Access to Primary Health Care Project (ASSP): With funding from the UK’s Department for International Development, ASSP strives to reduce malaria-related morbidity and mortality in the DRC among pregnant women and young children, a key strategy for improving primary health care.
-ASSP has distributed 2.26 million nets through routine and mass distribution programs, and it works to increase the number of pregnant women receiving at least two rounds of IPTp to 85 percent.
+DRC/Access to Primary Health Care Project (ASSP): With funding from the UK’s Department for International Development, ASSP strives to reduce malaria-related morbidity and mortality in the DRC among pregnant women and young children, a key strategy for improving primary health care.
+Between 2012 and 2018, ASSP has distributed 2.26 million nets through routine and mass distribution programs, and it works to increase the number of pregnant women receiving at least two rounds of IPTp to 85 percent, totaling 1.27 million.
 To accomplish long-term goals, ASSP reinforces the technical capacities and managerial skills of health zone management teams to improve malaria performance.

 DRC/Contribution to Universal Access in the Intervention Against Malaria: Under the new financing model of The Global Fund to Fight AIDS, Tuberculosis and Malaria, and with management by long-time partner SANRU, IMA World Health implemented malaria interventions in 35 health zones in North Kivu (33 health zones) and South Kivu (two health zones) provinces from 2015-2018.
 Over 1 million long-lasting insecticide treated nets (LLINs) were distributed to pregnant women and children under one, and prenatal consultations and preschool medical screening for children were conducted.
 Out of the 5,663,676 patients suspected of malaria, 97 percent of cases were tested in health facilities and community care sites using Rapid Diagnostic Tests or Stained Blood Films.